v128store/guile-hoot/README.md

 ## GitLab CI

 Here's how to build a Docker image for use in GitLab CI.
-Guix produces the actual image, but Docker is required to upload it to the GitLab container registry.
+Guix produces the actual image, but skopeo is required to upload it to the GitLab container registry.

 Get `skopeo`: